 The Nangu Knowledge Base is a living resource.
 Nothing should be seen as static or “the ultimate truth”.
 We appreciate your thoughts, feedback, and contributions.

 I would love to invite you to have a look and head to the Knowledge Base right here.
 And it would be wonderful to get feedback and ideas from you.
-We are developing the Nangu Model very much in the spirit of Open Source software because we believe that we can really only advance if we are inclusive and allow for all of our unique perspectives to be involved.
+We are developing the Nangu Model very much in the spirit of Open Source software because we believe that we can really only advance by being inclusive and allowing for all of our unique perspectives to be involved.

 The Nangu Model